Berlin: Germany's Creative Capital | CoraTravels

 Cultural insights

 Creative Freedom: Artists and creatives flock here, locals embrace alternative lifestyles.
 Historical Awareness: WWII and Cold War history present everywhere, locals are very conscious of past.
 Direct Communication: Berliners speak frankly, locals appreciate honesty over politeness.
 Alternative Culture: Strong underground scene, locals support independent artists and venues.
+Explore Berlin's cultural offerings through Visit Berlin, the official tourism resource for authentic cultural events and historical insights.

 Useful phrases